jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

       * ``C:\`` is for ``root`` which is the first folder_ on the computer
       * ``C:\`` is the highest level

-  ..
-ADMONITION:: do you want to see every file_ and folder_ on your computer as a tree?
+  .. admonition:: do you want to see every file_ and folder_ on your computer as a tree?

     Type this in the terminal_